-On the odd occasion that barking persisted, we would get up and check out the situation.
-Again a quick “well done” and some reassurance silenced Campesino – he was often just alerting us to passing night-time fishermen and wanted reassurance that we were aware of the situation.
+Back in Panama, on the odd occasion that barking persisted, we would get up and check out the situation.
+Again a quick "well done" and some reassurance silenced Campesino - he was often just alerting us to passing night-time fishermen and wanted to know that we were aware of the situation.

 Only once did we have to intervene when we found him with a Coatimundi (jungle racoon) attached firmly to his leg.
 Sadly it didn't end well for the racoon who was on a stealth mission to steal eggs from the chickens.

-We have house sat other jungle dogs in Panama and other locations around the world, and have found they all respond well to praise and reassurance.
-They usually stop barking once they know their “pack leader” is alerted and in control of the situation.
-In fact this is something that our favorite dog trainer, Doggy Dan, talks about extensively.
-He has a great course that teaches you how to reassure a dog and stop it from continual barking.
-We’d recommend it to anyone looking to further their dog-handling skills.
-He has 4 free videos that give a great introduction too – click here for more information.
+We have house sat other jungle dogs in Panama and in other locations around the world.
+We've discovered they all respond well to praise and reassurance.
+They usually stop barking once they know their "pack leader" is alerted and in control of the situation.

 We found it best to have distinct feeding times and not to leave food available throughout the day.
 As much as anything this deters the ants and other critters that live around the property, terrace or balcony.

 It's quite easy to pick up bags of bones at local butchers and these provide a good way to help with the dental hygiene of your dogs.